sleepylegs/Cancer-Scan/readme.md

 ![CancerScan Logo](cancer_scan_mri.jpeg)

 CancerScan is an AI-powered web application designed to classify brain MRI scans.
-It helps in identifying the presence and type of brain tumors (Glioma, Meningioma, Pituitary) or indicating the absence of a tumor.
+It helps in identifying the type of brain tumors (Glioma, Meningioma, Pituitary) or indicate the absence of them.
 This tool provides quick, preliminary insights based on machine learning predictions, aiming to assist in early detection and understanding of MRI results.
+The model was pre-trained on roboflow and implemented on our own website using their api.

 **Disclaimer:** This AI prediction is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional for any health concerns.